Result Representation and Formatting

-For formatting results in A-Parser'A-Parser the Template ToolkitTemplate Toolkit, is used, which allows easily saving scraping results in various formats:
+To format results in A-Parser, the Template Toolkit template engine is used, which allows you to easily save parsing results in various formats:

 - In

-CSVfiles with the possibility of further import into Excel, Google Docs , etc. - In
+CSVfiles with the possibility of further import into Excel, Google Docs, etc. - In

-XML,JSONand other data storage formats - In
+XML,JSON, and other data storage formats - In

-HTML"by generating pages "on the fly" - In
+HTMLby generating pages "on the fly" - In

-jpg, png, gif,...), ), documents (pdf, docx,...), ), executable files and archives (exe, dmg, zip,...) ) and any other types of data
+jpg, png, gif,...), documents (pdf, docx,...), executable files and archives (exe, dmg, zip,...), and any other types of data

-Editing the Result Format
+Editing the result format

-- The General Result Format is set in the
+- The general result format is set in the

 Result format

-$p1- results from the first scraper (
+$p1- results from the first parser (

-$p1.presetcan be replaced with$p1.serp.format('$link\n')which will have the same effect, but the result format from the settings will no longer be used
+$p1.presetcan be replaced with$p1.serp.format('$link\n')which will have the same effect, while the result format from the settings will no longer be used

 The following variables are available in the general result format:

-A separate Prepend/Append Text is specified for each result file:
+A separate Prepend/Append text is specified for each result file:

-- For forming the header of a CSV file
+- For forming the CSV file header

-- For any other application options
+- For any other application scenarios

 Important!
-These variables are only available when saving each query to a separate file or when using these same variables in the Result File Name Format.
+These variables are available only when saving each query to a separate file or when using these same variables in the Result file name format.

 reports/$queriesfile/${query}.txt